forsam-education/cerberus/README.md

 ## Dependencies upgrades

-The dependencies are automatically upgraded every Monday by Dependabot for both Javascript FrontEnd and Go Backend.
+The dependencies are automatically upgraded every Monday by Dependabot.

 ## Services caching flow